 The participatory feature of transformational sustainability science is critical in this case.
 Sustainability scientists need to enable and collaborate with local communities in designing and selecting sustainable solutions (Talwar et al., 2011; Lang et al., 2012).
-In this process, local communities should carefully consider who benefits from the proposed solution.
+In this process, local communities should carefully consider who benefits from proposed solutions.
 In complex cases such as this, winners and losers are inevitable.
 Complex solution options often display a high degree of uncertainty and might result in unintended consequences.
-When exploring solutions, communities therefore need to consider future developments, such as how demographics may change or the impacts of climate change.
+When exploring solutions, communities therefore need to consider future developments, such as how impacts from demographic transitions or climate change.
 Communities should set clear success criteria for each solution proposal.
-Communities need to know when proposed activities have been successful, so they can devote their resources to new initiatives.
 Solving problems also requires resources, so sustainability scientists and communities need to determine how costly each solution option is and compare the cost to available resources.
-Unfortunately, well-organized aid from the central government was lacking for several months following the disaster, and many communities relied on grassroots efforts of NGOs and religious organizations (Fisker-Nielsen, 2012).
+Unfortunately, well-organized aid from the central government was lacking for several months following the disaster, and many communities instead relied on grassroots efforts of NGOs and religious organizations (Fisker-Nielsen, 2012).
+Communities must also know when proposed activities have been successful so they can devote their resources to new initiatives.

-A key component of transformational sustainability research is a creative, structured, and participatory visioning process that generates systemic and shared future visions for the recovery (Wiek and Iwaniec, in review).
-A great deal of reconstruction efforts is path dependent aiming to restore the pre-disaster conditions and modes of operation.
-Progress towards sustainability, however, requires overcoming those path dependencies and significantly changing the ways communities are perceived and valued, as well as built, governed, and operated (Han et al., 2012).
-Considering the inertia that keep most communities on unsustainable pathways, disasters present a unique opportunity to disrupt these pathways and change the course of operation towards sustainability (Berke et al., 1993; Birkmann et al., 2010; White, 2010; Wiek et al., 2010).
+A key component of transformational sustainability research is a creative, structured, and participatory visioning process that generates systemic and shared future visions for recovery (Wiek and Iwaniec, in review).
+A great deal of any reconstruction effort is path dependent, aiming simply to restore predisaster conditions and modes of operation.
+Progress towards sustainability, however, calls for overcoming path dependencies and changing the ways communities are perceived, valued, built, governed, and operated (Han et al., 2012).
+Considering the inertia keeping most communities on unsustainable pathways, disasters present a unique opportunity to divert the course of usual operations towards sustainability (Berke et al., 1993; Birkmann et al., 2010; White, 2010; Wiek et al., 2010).
 For example, the national government plans to increase the proportion of Japan's energy that is generated from renewable sources to 20% (Matanle, 2011).